srinik05/restaurant-app/README.md

-# Restaurant Reservation Table Booking App
+# Reservation Table Booking App

 The Restaurant Reservation Table Booking App is a Java-based web application built with Spring Boot and MongoDB.
 It allows users to make table reservations for a restaurant.